Overview

 Can I bring my family?

 This visa will allow family members to join the main applicant in the UK, they are known as “dependants”.
 You don’t have to be a permanent resident or have an Indefinite Leave to Remain in the UK to bring your family members.
-The cost for each adult dependant is £285, £315 for one child and £200 for additional children as of July 2023.
+The cost for each dependant is £1846 as of January 2024.

 Dependants over 18 can work full time in any profession throughout with no restrictions.
 The length of time allowed to stay is the same as the main applicants work visa.